Chih-Che-Fang/MyBookStore2/README.md

 **[Intermediate Milestone]**
 test1: (Cache) Perform search methods with cache correctly.
 test2: (Cache) Perform lookup methods with cache correctly.
-test3: (Loadbalance) frontend server direct requests to servers evenly
-test3: (Replication Consistency) Run Buy operations and update the stock of the item correctly
+test3: (Replication/Cache Consistency + Loadbalance) Process Buy request and update the book stock correctly with Frontend server direct requests to servers evenly.
+Also check the cache consistency after several buy transaction
-test4: (Replication Consistency + Race Condition) 4 clients buy book "RPCs for Dummies" that only has 3 stock concurrently, only 3 client can buy the book
+test4: (Replication/Cache Consistency + Race Condition) 4 concurrent clients buy book "RPCs for Dummies" that only has 3 stock concurrently, only 3 client can buy the book
-test5: (Replication Consistency) All catalog replicas and cache have the same bookstore information after serveral stock updates

 **[Final Milestone]**
-test6: (Loadblance + Fault tolerance) Frontend server correctly receive heart beat from order/catalog serverand tolerate 1 replica fail
-test7: (Fault tolerance) Frontend server reissue failed HTTP request correctly
+test6: (Fault tolerance) After 1 catalog server crashed, Frontend server can still correctly process update and query request.
+Alive replica will take over the primary job.
-test8: (Fault tolerance) Catalog server can correctly recover from a fail and resync with replicas
+test7: (Fault tolerance) Catalog server can correctly recover from a fail and resync with replicas
-test9: (Replication + Fault tolerance) replica can identify peer failing and elect new primary server, tolerating 1 replica fail
-test10: Run above test cases, but deploy servers on 5 remote EC2 machines, with each of the components and replicas on different machines
+test8: Run above test cases, but deploy servers on 5 remote EC2 machines, with each of the components and replicas on different machines

 # How to run?